fiveman666666/Independent---ai---physics---Lab/docs/formal-analysis.md

 The parameter p must be estimated from the data rather than assumed.
 The stability of p across different galaxies constitutes an additional empirical test of the model.

 Agreement with these mathematical consequences alone does not establish the physical origin of the relation; it provides predictions that can be tested against observational data.

+# Data and First Results

+## Dataset

+The first empirical test uses galaxy rotation-curve data from the SPARC dataset.

+The working dataset contained:

+**Total measurement points: 3,391**

+Two data points were excluded because the calculated baryonic squared velocity contribution became negative:

+* UGC01281, R = 0.08 kpc
+* UGC01281, R = 0.23 kpc

+This leaves:

+**Measurement points used: 3,389**

+No fitted value of p was inserted into the dataset before the analysis.

+## Tested Relation

+The tested acceleration relation is:

+**a_tot = a_N + p × sqrt(a_N × a_0)**

+The purpose of the first test was to estimate the dimensionless parameter p from the observational data using different fitting approaches.

+## First Results

+Three fitting approaches produced the following global estimates:

+**Unweighted acceleration fit: p = 0.609**

+**Error-weighted acceleration fit: p = 0.714**

+**Velocity fit: p = 0.775**

+The fact that the estimated value of p changes with the fitting method is important and must not be hidden.

+At this stage, the results do not establish that p is a universal constant.

+Instead, they provide a quantitative starting point for further tests.

+## Single-Galaxy Check

+NGC 3198 was also examined separately as an earlier test case using its full 43-point rotation curve.

+The analysis indicated that the additional square-root term can improve the description relative to the purely baryonic prediction.

+However, a successful fit to an individual galaxy is not sufficient evidence for a universal relation.

+## Next Tests

+The next stage is to determine:

+* how strongly p varies from galaxy to galaxy,
+* whether the variation can be explained by observational uncertainties,
+* whether one global p can describe multiple galaxies adequately,
+* how the model compares with appropriate alternative relations,
+* and whether the apparent improvement survives independent statistical cross-checking.

+The current results should therefore be regarded as **first empirical measurements of the model's behaviour, not as confirmation of the model**.